Three hours of content recently added!

 Read on to see the full course description, or click below to register for the course today!

-Join Cathy Wilson, LPC, ACS, in this professional development course in trauma treatment, to understand the unique challenges of working with scam and fraud victims.
+Join Cathy Wilson, LPC, ACS, in this professional development course in the treatment of a specific form of trauma, to understand the unique challenges of working with scam and fraud victims.
 Experiencing this type of crime is traumatic, and effective clinical treatment requires a thorough understanding of how it is different than other forms of trauma.
 Scams in particular are shrouded in secrecy, stigma, and victim-blaming.
 The information you learn in this course will prepare you to effectively guide clients in their healing process.

-In addition to the voices of victims/survivors, this material applies many concepts related to the power of manipulation and influence, drawn from resources on social psychology, social engineering, mind control, cults, abusive relationships, and sales/marketing.
+In addition to the voices of victims/survivors, this material applies many concepts related to the power of manipulation and influence.

 Instructor Credentials:

 Cathy Wilson is a Licensed Professional Counselor in Colorado and Arizona, USA, and is also an Approved Clinical Supervisor.
-She specializes in working with people who have been scammed, and helping them heal and overcome this difficult experience.
+She has over a decade of experience with and specializes in working with people who have been scammed, and helping them heal and overcome this difficult experience.
 She has facilitated presentations on many aspects of the emotional impact of being scammed, has written a book on this topic, titled The Emotional Impact of Being Scammed and How to Recover, and has also created several trainings and informative videos on this topic as well.

 Colorado Licensed Professional Counselor #6143